oracle/terraform-provider-oci/website/docs/d/management_agent_management_agents.html.markdown

 The following arguments are supported:

+* `access_level` - (Optional) When the value is "ACCESSIBLE", insufficient permissions for a compartment will filter out resources in that compartment without rejecting the request.
 * `availability_status` - (Optional) Filter to return only Management Agents in the particular availability status.
 * `compartment_id` - (Required) The OCID of the compartment to which a request will be scoped.
+* `compartment_id_in_subtree` - (Optional) if set to true then it fetches resources for all compartments where user has access to else only on the compartment specified.
 * `display_name` - (Optional) Filter to return only Management Agents having the particular display name.
 * `host_id` - (Optional) Filter to return only Management Agents having the particular agent host id.
 * `install_type` - (Optional) A filter to return either agents or gateway types depending upon install type selected by user.
 By default both install type will be returned.
 * `is_customer_deployed` - (Optional) true, if the agent image is manually downloaded and installed. false, if the agent is deployed as a plugin in Oracle Cloud Agent.
-* `platform_type` - (Optional) Filter to return only results having the particular platform type.
+* `platform_type` - (Optional) Array of PlatformTypes to return only results having the particular platform types.
+Example: ["LINUX"]
-* `plugin_name` - (Optional) Filter to return only Management Agents having the particular Plugin installed.
+* `plugin_name` - (Optional) Array of pluginName to return only Management Agents having the particular Plugins installed.
 A special pluginName of 'None' can be provided and this will return only Management Agents having no plugin installed.
+Example: ["PluginA"]
 * `state` - (Optional) Filter to return only Management Agents in the particular lifecycle state.
-* `version` - (Optional) Filter to return only Management Agents having the particular agent version.
+* `version` - (Optional) Array of versions to return only Management Agents having the particular agent versions.
+Example: ["202020.0101","210201.0513"]

 ## Attributes Reference